UHBiocomputation/UHVPN-from-command-line/README.md

 ## Requirements
 ### Webdriver-manager & selenium
 [Selenium](https://www.selenium.dev/documentation/) is for browser automation.
 It requires a browser driver.
-Follow the instructions [here](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) depending on your OS.
+Follow the instructions [here](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) depending on your OS to install one.
 Or get it all via the wonderful conda/mamba:

 `mamba create -n selenium_env selenium webdriver-manager`

 ### Openconnect